ChristopherWMM/Terra/README.md

    1. Perlin grid generation.
    2. Pseudorandom vector generation at each Perlin grid vertex.
 2. **Calculation:**
-   1. Calculate the Dot Product between each first level grid value and its four respective second level grid vertex vectors.
-This ensures that each point in adjacent second level grid quadrants share two vectors.
+   1. Calculate the Dot Product between each pixel position and its four respective Perlin grid vertex vectors.
+This ensures that each point in adjacent Perlin grid quadrants share two pseudorandom vectors.
 3. **Interpolation:**
-   1. Utilize a sigmoid fade function, otherwise known as an ease curve to remove any seams found between second level grid quadrants.
+   1. Utilize a sigmoid fade function, otherwise known as an ease curve to remove any seams found between Perlin grid quadrants.
       + **Fade function used:** ![Fade Function][fade-function]
    2. Calculate the local minimum and maximum of the given noise map, then rescale the individual noise values back onto the interval of [0-1] through inverse linear interpolation.
       ​